milsanore/poc-node-async-logging/README.md

 ```

 ## CAVEATS <a name="caveats"></a>
-- order remains
+- order is maintained
-- solution is not fault tolerance
+- solution does not account for fault tolerance
+    - e.g. if the app is terminated, does the worker thread complete writing